ITfoxtec/FoxIDs/docs/up-party-howto-oidc-identityserver.md

 *Code from the `IdentityServerOidcOpSample` [sample configuration]( https://github.com/ITfoxtec/Foxids.Samples/blob/master/src/IdentityServerOidcOpSample/Config.cs).*

-**3 - Go back to the Foxids up-party client in [Foxids Control Client](control.md#foxids-control-client)**
+**3 - Go back to the Foxids authentication method client in [Foxids Control Client](control.md#foxids-control-client)**

  1. Add the IdentityServer's authority
  2. Add the profile and email scopes (possible other or more scopes)
  3. Add the IdentityServer client's client secret value as the client secret
  4. Select show advanced settings
  5. Select use claims from ID token
- 6. Add the claims which will be transferred from the up-party to the application registrations.
+ 6. Add the claims which will be transferred from the authentication method to the application registrations.
 E.g., email, email_verified, name, given_name, family_name, role and possible the access_token claim to transfer the IdentityServer access token
  7. Click create

 That's it, you are done.

-> The new up-party can now be selected as an allowed up-party in a application registration.
+> The new authentication method can now be selected as an allowed authentication method in a application registration.
-> The application registration can read the claims from the up-party.
+> The application registration can read the claims from the authentication method.
 It is possible to add the access_token claim to include the IdentityServer access token as a claim in the issued access token.

 ## Read claims from access token